Protesters of Israel-Hamas war fear nuance is getting lost

 Elisa, who prefers not to share her last name for privacy, looks at the crowd around her at the Toronto protest.
 She has long attended pro-Palestinian marches with her Palestinian former partner, and says the movement is a mainstream one that goes well beyond religion.

-She does not trust Mr. Trudeau, in part because he has not called for cease-fire.
-Nor does she trust the mainstream media, which she thinks is biased.
+She does not trust Mr. Trudeau, in part because he has not called for a cease-fire.
+Nor does she trust the mainstream media, which she thinks are biased.
 But “at least people are getting educated about injustice that used to be invisible,” she says.

 In many European countries, such protests have been banned or restricted.
 Germany is home to the largest Palestinian diaspora in Europe, but in the capital, authorities have been issuing general bans on pro-Palestinian protests, or breaking up those that occur.